 You have to word process your Research Report document and this contributes towards meeting this requirement.
-However Oxford Brookes University also needs evidence of the use of other software used to process data.
-For example, this could be done by using a spreadsheet to prepare financial ratios / performance indicators or by the preparation of graphs / tables / pie charts from a database that records questionnaire findings.
-You should include sample printouts of spreadsheet formulae or database queries to illustrate how you processed your data.
+However Oxford Brookes University also needs evidence of the use of a spreadsheet used to process data.
+For example, this could be done by using a spreadsheet to prepare financial ratios / performance indicators, you could also include the preparation of graphs / tables / pie charts from a database that records questionnaire findings.
+You should include sample spreadsheets as an appendix of formulae plus you could include database queries to illustrate how you processed your data.